baskoroi/fcc-tictactoe/README.md

 By: Baskoro Indrayana

 ## Description

 This is a Tic-Tac-Toe project from FreeCodeCamp's Advanced Front-end Development Projects.

 ## Todo

+I'm adding the minimax algortihm for the opponent to assign the most strategic cell in the board.

 In the near future, after I'll complete all of the remaining courses in FreeCodeCamp,

 - I plan to modify all of these FCC projects (some may remain in vanilla JS, some may be rewritten in Angular 2 / React) and push each of them in GitHub.